Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Experiments

 \paragraph{Performances on Unseen Benchmark Instances.}

-Table~\ref{tab:libs} lists the test performance of solvers obtained from lifelong learning on task order 1 on CVRPLIB and TSPLIB.
-DREE outperforms (smaller gap) all compared lifelong learning methods on both benchmarks and obtains close (TSP) or even better (CVRP) performance as \textit{MT-Ref}, verifying its promising generalization ability by capturing general knowledge across tasks.
+Table~\ref{tab:libs} lists the test performance on CVRPLIB and TSPLIB of solvers lifelong learned from task order 1.
+DREE outperforms (smaller gap) all compared lifelong learning methods and obtains close (TSP) or even better (CVRP) performance than \textit{MT-Ref}, verifying its promising generalization ability by capturing general knowledge across tasks.
 Appendix~\ref{app:libs} presents more details.